kframework/c-semantics/semantics/README.md

    module.

 6. I try to avoid giant modules, especially giant `SYNTAX` modules.
-These seem analagous to putting everything in a global namespace and can make figuring out other modules' true dependencies difficult.
+These seem analogous to putting everything in a global namespace and can make figuring out other modules' true dependencies difficult.

 7. `context` rules should probably go in semantic modules and not syntactic